 Cremation / Burial

 Use the form above to find your loved one.
 You can search using the name of your loved one, or any family name for current or past services entrusted to our firm.Click here to view all obituaries

 We've seen it happen time and again.
 The person making the initial call to our funeral home turns out to be the one with the legal responsibilities of making decisions related to the care of a loved one.

 While they may feel that they should be the one to make these choices, the law doesn't recognize them as such - and so their voice can become effectively silenced.

-And appointing a specific person to arrange their funeral who is not a family member is a good way to ensure that their final wishes are carried out.
+Appointing a specific person to arrange their funeral who is not a family member is a good way to ensure their final wishes are carried out.

 Grieving doesn't always end with the funeral: subscribe to our free daily grief support email program, designed to help you a little bit every day, by filling out the form below.